bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/ImpellerDiameter_0ISNQ0qUGHuO00025QrE$V/Documentation.md

-Diameter of fan wheel - used to scale performance of geometrically similar fans.
+Diameter of object - used to scale performance of geometrically similar objects.